aklomp/base64/README.md

 # Fast Base64 stream encoder/decoder

-This is an implementation of a base64 stream encoding/decoding library in C89 with SIMD acceleration.
+This is an implementation of a base64 stream encoding/decoding library in C89 with SIMD (AVX2, NEON, SSSE3) acceleration.
 It also contains wrapper functions to encode/decode simple length-delimited strings.
+This library aims to be:

+- FAST;
+- easy to use;
+- elegant.

 The first time it's called, the library will determine the appropriate encoding/decoding routines for the machine.
 It then remembers them for the lifetime of the program.
-If your processor supports AVX2 or SSSE3 instructions, the library will pick an optimized codec that lets it encode/decode 12 or 24 bytes at a time, which gives a speedup of four or more times compared to the "plain" bytewise codec.
-To the author's knowledge, at the time of original release, this was the only Base64 library to offer such acceleration.
+If your processor supports AVX2, NEON or SSSE3 instructions, the library will pick an optimized codec that lets it encode/decode 12 or 24 bytes at a time, which gives a speedup of four or more times compared to the "plain" bytewise codec.

+NEON support can unfortunately not be portably detected at runtime from userland (the `mrc` instruction is privileged), so NEON support is enabled or disabled at compile time.

-Even if your processor does not support AVX2 or SSSE3, this is a very fast library.
+Even if your processor does not support SIMD instructions, this is a very fast library.
 The fallback routine can process 32 or 64 bits of input in one round, depending on your processor's word width, which still makes it significantly faster than naive bytewise implementations.
 On some 64-bit machines, the 64-bit routines even outperform the SSSE3 ones.

-The author wrote
-[an article](http://www.alfredklomp.com/programming/sse-base64) explaining one possible SIMD approach to encoding/decoding Base64.
+To the author's knowledge, at the time of original release, this was the only Base64 library to offer SIMD acceleration.
+The author wrote [an article](http://www.alfredklomp.com/programming/sse-base64) explaining one possible SIMD approach to encoding/decoding Base64.